Vanuatu: Prehistory

+Ancient DNA has revealed a major demographic transformation in Vanuatu following the initial Lapita settlement.
+The earliest Lapita-associated populations had predominantly East Asian-related ancestry and little or no detectable Papuan-related ancestry.
+From around 2,500 years ago, populations related to Near Oceania began arriving in Vanuatu, contributing to an extensive but gradual replacement of the earlier Lapita-related ancestry.
+Later research has shown that this process involved several phases of migration, including substantial ancestry derived from populations of the Bismarck Archipelago.
+The subsequent population turnover was strongly sex-biased, with evidence for repeated admixture involving Papuan-related men and women of Austronesian ancestry.

+Linguistically, the Lapita peoples' Austronesian languages were maintained, with all of the numerous 100+ autochthonous languages of Vanuatu being classified as belonging to the Oceanic branch of the Austronesian language family.

 This linguistic hyperdiversity resulted from a number of factors: continuing waves of migration, the existence of numerous decentralised and generally self-sufficient communities, hostilities between people groups, with none able to dominate any of the others, and the difficult geography of Vanuatu that impeded inter- and intra-island travel and communication.
 The geological record also shows that a huge volcanic eruption occurred on Ambrym in CE, which would have devastated local populations and likely resulted in further population movements.

 Human cannibalism, at least for some parts of Vanuatu, is often mentioned, both by indigenous sources (myths, oral history, popular culture) and by foreign observers.
 However, its existence and exact prevalence remain to be confirmed with empirical evidence.